Ni no Kuni: Common elements

 The battle mode in Wrath of the White Witch takes place on an open battlefield, allowing players to freely roam the area.

-The series consists of four role-playing games and one social card game.
+The series consists of five role-playing games and one social card game.
 Each game typically features a third-person camera.
 The player controls the player character in a combination of combat and puzzle game elements to achieve goals and complete the story.
 Hotroit Stories is the only installment to feature an overhead perspective, while Daibouken Monsters is played as a card game, with no character movement.
 All games in the series feature a battle mode.
 During battles, player command a single human ally.
 To fight enemies in the main game, players use magical abilities (Note: The four playable characters in Dominion of the Dark Djinn and Wrath of the White Witch possess differing abilities to use in battle: Oliver and Marcassin/Lars use wands to cast spells, Esther/Maru plays songs with a harp, and Swaine/Jairo uses trick shots.) or familiars; in Hotroit Stories, players attack using items such as dry ice for similar effects, while Daibouken Monsters limits players to using familiars only.
 The battle mode in Wrath of the White Witch and Revenant Kingdom is on an open battlefield, allowing players to freely roam around the area, while Dominion of the Dark Djinn employs a grid layout, whereby players can create formations to avoid attacks.